seansfkelley/react-layered-chart/API.md

 <hr/>

-#### `getIndexBoundsForPointData(data, interval, xValuePath)`
+#### `getIndexBoundsForPointData(data, interval, xValueAccessor)`

 Efficiently computes which span of indices in `data` intersect `interval`.
-Each item in `data` is assumed to have a single X value, the dot-separated path to which is given by `xValuePath`. `data` should be sorted by `xValuePath`, ascending.
+Each item in `data` should have a single representative X value. `xValueAccessor` may be a dot-separated string specifying the path to the value or a function from datum to value. `data` **must be sorted**, ascending, by the same metric that `xValueAccessor` uses.

-**Note**: because this function is intended as a helper to make rendering more efficient, it includes items just beyond the ends of the interval as well so halfway-visible data will still be rendered.
+**Note**: because this function is generally intended as a helper to make rendering more efficient, it includes items just beyond the ends of the interval as well so halfway-visible data will still be rendered.

 ```tsx
 const data = [